greenroses/Linux_server_configuration/README.md

 ubuntu@ip-172-26-3-72:/var/www/catalog/catalog$ `python lotsofitems.py`

 ## Make sure that your .git directory is not publicly accessible via a browser!
-Put the following line in a .htaccess file at the root of your web server (/ver/catalog/):
+Put the following line in a .htaccess file at the root of your web server (/var/www/catalog/):
+`sudo nano .htaccess`
 `RedirectMatch 404 /\.git`

 ## Restart to apply changes